 Chances are you’re probably reading this in the bathroom while listening to some BBC-dad esque parade of calamity on the other side of the door.
 So you don’t need us to tell you that fatherhood is chaotic.
 There’s always something to worry about, defuse, or wipe clean.
 And, as a result, things get overlooked.
 Friends.
 Flossing.
 Netflix queues.
-Since simple luxuries like maintaining oral hygiene and crushing House of Cards (they’re on season 5!?!) are ignored others are, too.
+Since simple luxuries like maintaining oral hygiene and crushing Black Mirror are ignored others are, too.
+Like, you know, sex.

 The beautiful chaos of parenthood tends to put sex on the back burner.
-And the deeper you fall into a sexless situation, the harder it can be to climb back out, says Dr. Chris Donaghue, author of Sex Outside The Lines and co-host of CBS’ Loveline with Amber Rose.
-To help maintain — or reignite — intimacy, Donaghue suggested these five tips.
+And the deeper you fall into a “no-time-for-sex!” situation, the harder it can be to climb back out, says Dr. Chris Donaghue, author of Sex Outside The Lines, co-host of CBS’ Loveline with Amber Rose, and a spokesperson for Tenga.
+So how do you prevent yourself from falling into these murky, sexless waters?
+To help maintain — or reignite — sexual intimacy, Donaghue suggested these five tips.

 Get It On (The Calendar)

 Seriously.
 Plan sex out.
 Mark the date on your iPhone calendar with a peach and eggplant emoji.
 Scheduling sex sounds decidedly unsexy, but it’s definitely necessary to alleviate the stress of parenthood and also remind you that, yes, you are two people that find one another attractive.
 It also gives you time to entertain what Donaghue considers the three most important elements of intimacy: touch, eye contact, and quality time.
 “We require these three things to feel close and connected,” he says.
 “The more the better, and luckily all three can happen at once.”